William Sutherland

 A point to watch if you are trying to email a DXF file - your email programme (Outlook Express or whatever) may see the file as text (which of course it is - see previous paragraph) and simply insert it into the body of the email when you try to 'attach' it.

 There have been reports of corruption to drawing files of any sort when emailed.
 The solution to both problems is to 'zip' the files first which also makes them smaller and quicker to send.
-(Winzip is a shareware compression programme which runs under Windows.
-There is a DOS version called Pkzip as well - and a Mac programme called 'stuffit' which does the same thing).

 Top of page